ReactiveCircus/cache4k/README.md

 }
 ```

+Note that loader is executed on the caller's coroutine context.
+Concurrent calls from multiple threads using the same key will be blocked.
+Assuming the 1st call successfully computes a new value, none of the loader from the other calls will be executed and the cached value computed by the first loader will be returned for those calls.

 Any exceptions thrown by the `loader` will be propagated to the caller of this function.

 ### Expirations and evictions